KavrakiLab/Ape-Gen2.0/README.md

 works.
 After this, just running the .sh file gets you into the container, and Ape-Gen can be run from there.

-An additional step is required here: One needs to go to:
+Two additional step are required here: One needs to go to:

 ```
 cd /conda/envs/apegen/MGLToolsPckgs/AutoDockTools/Utilities24/